COVID-19 Blog Series: Physical Activity & Physical Distancing

 Active for Life is a Canadian social initiative focused on developing physical literacy for children.
 They aim to provide direction on practical strategies to help all children lead a healthy lifestyle.

-Activities for Kids: This great library of activities can be filtered by age and skill, such as Balance, Hop, Kick and Run.
-Each activity has instructions, a description and even variations to avoid children from getting bored.
+- This link provides a great library of activities can be filtered by age and skill, such as Balance, Hop, Kick and Run.
+Each activity has instructions, a description, and even variations to avoid children from getting bored.

 Be Fit For Life